 Used to finance the lease/purchase of capital projects.
 Essentially, they are the issuance of shares in the lease for a specified term.

 Chief Executive Officer

 A term used to describe a multi-campus district chancellor, the superintendent/president of a single-campus district, or the president of a college in a multi-college district.

 Employees of a district not in academic positions, including secretarial staff, computer and program technicians, instructional aides, accountants and maintenance personnel.

 Common Course Numbering

 A numbering system to identify comparable courses at multiple institutions.
-The CAN numbering system has been adopted by the California Community Colleges as its official common course numbering system.

 Community Service (Extension Courses)

 One of the missions of the community colleges; the Ed Code authorizes colleges to offer not-for-credit classes and events of interest to the community.
 Fees paid by students must support the full cost of such classes.

 A limited number of Cal Grants to help pay college expenses, available on a competitive basis to students who are not recent high school graduates or otherwise don't qualify for an Entitlement Cal Grant.